maptiler/maptiler-sdk-js/readme.md

 config.primaryLanguage = Language.ENGLISH;
 ```
-Then, the if any further language is setting is applied, all the map instances created afterward will use this language.
+Then, if any further language setting is applied, all the map instances created afterward will use this language.

-2. **Set the language at instanciation time:**
+2. **Set the language at instantiation time:**
 ```ts
 const map = new Map({
   // some options...